Investigators found potential evidence in the Jersey City shooting the same day another arrest was made

 Records show that he had purchased two Smith & Wesson handguns in 2006 and was convicted of attempting to obtain a controlled dangerous substance or analog by fraud.
 That conviction prohibits him from owning such weapons.

-When asked if he still had both guns by investigators, A-Hady "admitted to owning both the .45 caliber and the .44 caliber, but falsely denied that they were on the premises," the US attorney's office said.
+When asked whether he still had both guns by investigators, A-Hady "admitted to owning both the .45-caliber and the .44-caliber, but falsely denied that they were on the premises," the US Attorney's Office said.

-After speaking to a relative who said A-Hady's firearms were in a safe, investigators discovered the .44 caliber handgun in the safe, according to the US Attorney's office.
+After speaking to a relative who said A-Hady's firearms were in a safe, investigators discovered the .44-caliber handgun in the safe, according to the US Attorney's Office.
 They also recovered six rifles, three handguns, and a shotgun during the search of the pawnshop.

-A-Hady was arrested by FBI agents Saturday and faces a charge of being a previously convicted felon in possession of a firearm.
+A-Hady was arrested by FBI agents on Saturday and faces a charge of being a previously convicted felon in possession of a firearm.
 He does not have an attorney and is scheduled to appear in court Monday, the US Attorney's Office said.

 A-Hady faces up to 10 years in prison and a $250,000 fine if found guilty.

-Van with "possible connections" to shooters located
+Van with 'possible connections' to shooters located

-Prior to living in a van, Graham lived in an Elizabeth, New Jersey, town home and was well liked by her neighbors, some of whom were shocked to hear that she was responsible for the deadly shooting that targeted a Jewish market Tuesday.
+Prior to living in a van, Graham lived in an Elizabeth, New Jersey, town home and was well-liked by her neighbors, some of whom were shocked to hear that she was responsible for the deadly shooting that targeted a Jewish market last Tuesday.

 "She was good people," Edwin Lopez, 62, who exchanged pleasantries with her while walking his dog, Nike, at the Water's Edge Crescent complex in Elizabethport.
 "You just never know who you're living next to."

 Other neighbors echoed that sentiment.
 "I was shocked it was her," said Larry Baisden, 56, who lives across the street from the apartment Graham once shared with Anderson.
 "She didn't seem like that kind of person.
 But him.
 I didn't know him ...
 He always stood by the fence and he would stare out and look like he was mad with the world all the time."